-As an activist, what are some of the most common myths you have encountered about welfare and unemployment?
+What are some of the most common myths you have encountered about welfare and unemployment?

 The biggest and more enduring myth around unemployment is undoubtedly that unemployed people could find work if they tried hard enough, and are therefore labelled ‘dole bludgers’ and ‘job snobs’.

-This year (2015) marks the 21st anniversary of the last time Newstart Allowance was raised in real terms, with the payment now over $140 per week below the poverty-line.
+2015 marks the 21st anniversary of the last time Newstart Allowance was raised in real terms, with the payment now over $140 per week below the poverty-line.
 Why do both major political parties refuse to raise the incomes of the unemployed?

 Keeping the unemployment benefit well below the poverty line is an essential part of the Australia’s long-established economic policy that keeps real wages down for workers, thus helping businesses maximise their profits.